 Many factors can contribute to helicopter accidents and special effects deaths, one of the most common causes of accidental deaths on a movie or TV set in Hollywood.
 Factors like poor weather conditions, dangerous stunt work, mistimed action scene, an inexperienced pilot, overloaded aircraft and many more situations can all prove fatal when well-planned action scenes go drastically wrong.
 These incidents can be overwhelming, complex and involve many different factors that will need to be investigated after a helicopter crash or aviation accident.

-Established in 1993, Slack & Davis helicopter attorneys are known nationally and internationally for their extensive knowledge, expertise and compassion in representing victims of an airplane or helicopter crash.
-Ladd Sanger, a partner with Slack & Davis, adds specific insight as a licensed helicopter pilot.
-In an effort to proactively benefit other aviation clients, Slack & Davis also offers aviation services to existing and prospective aircraft owners.
+Established in 1993, Slack Davis Sanger helicopter attorneys are known nationally and internationally for their extensive knowledge, expertise and compassion in representing victims of an airplane or helicopter crash.
+Ladd Sanger, a partner with Slack Davis Sanger, adds specific insight as a licensed helicopter pilot.
+In an effort to proactively benefit other aviation clients, Slack Davis Sanger also offers aviation services to existing and prospective aircraft owners.
 For more information, submit an inquiry or contact us at 877.279.9122.